 Kaimātai Koiora Mororiki

-Microbiologists study organisms such as bacteria, viruses, algae or fungi, and the effects they have on plants, animals and humans.
-They also develop products and procedures to benefit humans or the environment.
+Microbiologists study micro-organisms, such as bacteria, viruses and fungi, and the effects they have on plants, animals and humans.
+They also develop products from micro-organisms to benefit humans or the environment.

 Microbiologists usually earn

-Pay for microbiologists depends on their qualifications and experience.
+Pay for microbiologists varies depending on qualifications and experience.

-- Microbiologists with Bachelor's degrees working at technician level usually earn around $35,000 to $55,000 a year.
+- Microbiologists with a Bachelor's degree working at technician level usually start on minimum wage to $55,000 a year.